ciro-mota/simple-linktree/README.md

 ➡️ [**DEMO**](https://links.ciromota.tec.br/)

-## ✨ Features:
+## ✨ Features

 ### ☀️ Clean

 - No Javascript, just only HTML and CSS.

 ### 🔛 Responsive

-- Will adapt to most devices
+- Will adapt to most devices.

 ### 🔓 Telemetry Free

-- No addition of third-party telemetry elements
+- No addition of third-party telemetry elements.

 ### 🚀 Performance